 Despite societal pressures to conform to traditional roles and get married, Archana remains steadfast in her mission.
 She wants to inspire other girls in her village to embrace entrepreneurship, believing that financial independence will empower them.
-She passionately says, "Hum chahte hai ke sab yuva log bhi hum jaise kaam kar rahe hai vese kaam kare, aur humse aur aage jaye.
-Larkiyo ko udyam karna chahiye, vo kise aur pe depend nahi hongi, khud ka kam karegi toh khud ka paisa kamayegi" (I want everyone to do what I am doing and go even further.
-Girls should take up entrepreneurship; they won't have to depend on anyone else.
+"Hum chahte hai ke sab yuva log bhi hum jaise kaam kar rahe hai vese kaam kare, aur humse aur aage jaye.
+Larkiyo ko udyam karna chahiye, vo kise aur pe depend nahi hongi, khud ka kam karegi toh khud ka paisa kamayegi" she says passionately.
+(I want everyone to do what I am doing, and go even further.
+Girls should take up entrepreneurship, they won't have to depend on anyone else.
 If they work for themselves, they will have their own money.)

 Her achievements have made her a role model in her community.
 People respect her and look up to her, and this recognition fuels her determination to keep going.
 When asked about who her favourite movie hero is, Archana's eyes light up as she says, "My father is my hero.
-The heroes in movies are fictional and made-up, but my father is a real hero."
+The heroes in movies are fictional and made-up, but my father is real and he is my hero."

 Looking to the future, she dreams of expanding her business further by establishing a bulk milk collection centre with chilling machines and creating more jobs for people.
 This would allow milk to be stored for two to three days, enhancing their operations and creating a sustainable and profitable dairy business that benefits the entire community.
-Archana's story shows the power of determination, the importance of family support, and the impact of innovative thinking.